marisacasillas/Yeli-NAD/README.md

 # Yeli-NAD
 A study on non-adjacent dependency learning in Yélî Dnye with Rebecca L. A. Frost and Marisa Casillas.
-Anticipated data collection: August-October 2019.
+Data collected August-October 2019.

+**Note to self (2019-01-08): Manuscript and analyses under development in separate repo for the time being**

 ## Primary aim